-Following from the Solar Upgrade Solis 1.5kW inverter and Raspberry Pi RS485 Logging blog post, the houses’ front roof has now been replaced with new insulation and slates we have been able to install the new solar rails and panels to the house.
+Following the Solar Upgrade Solis 1.5kW inverter and Raspberry Pi RS485 Logging blog post, the house’s front roof has been replaced with new insulation and slates.
+We have installed the new solar rails and panels to the home.

-Our original plan was to install five JA Solar 340W Mono panels but after ordering these we were told that they are not available.
-After a few days the supplier was about to source 330W panels which are the same dimensions.
+Our original plan was to install five JA Solar 340W Mono panels, but after ordering these, we were told they were unavailable.
+After a few days, the supplier was about to source 330W panels, which are the same dimensions.

-The roof rails are fitted using M8 bolts which clamp into the bottom of the rails and the solar panel brackets fit into slots on the top of the rails.
+The roof rails are fitted using M8 bolts, clamping into the bottom of the rails, and the solar panel brackets fit into slots on the top.

-To make the installation of the panels easier we fitted lengths of angle aluminium to each panel into existing mounting holes so the panels could rest over the rails and not slide down before the panel mounts were fitted.
-This also made lifting the panels to the roof and into the rails easier as we could use a rope to lift them to the scaffolding.
+To make the installation of the panels more manageable, we fitted lengths of angle aluminium to each panel into existing mounting holes so the panels could rest over the rails and not slide down before the panel mounts were fitted.
+This also made lifting the panels to the roof and into the rails easier, as we could use a rope to lift them to the scaffolding.

 Solar Power Generation

-Now we have three panels below the chimneys and the sun falls on these panels much earlier in the day compared to the old array.
-Where we still have two panels between the chimneys they still have shadows over one panel early in the day.
+We have three panels below the chimneys, and the sun falls on these panels much earlier in the day compared to the old array.
+Where we still have two panels between the chimneys, they still have shadows over one panel early in the day.

 Ordering Solar PV Optimisers

-The panels were initially installed without optimiser modules on the top two panels, and after a few weeks of use we decided to order a pair of Tigo TS4 Add-On Optimised Modules from veepenergy.ie as the scaffolding to fit them was still in place.
+The panels were initially installed without optimiser modules on the top two panels.
+After a few weeks of use, we ordered a pair of Tigo TS4 Add-On Optimised Modules from deep energy.
+The scaffolding to fit them was still in place.

-When we placed the order on the 10th July we selected the 1 day UPS delivery option and after 3 days we received an email to say the parcel was waiting collection.
+When we placed the order on the 10th of July, we selected the 1-day UPS delivery option, and after 3 days, we received an email saying the parcel was waiting for collection.
 I emailed the company several times over the following week to ask for updates, but they did not reply to any messages.

 Eight days after we placed the order, we were told that the scaffolding was being removed and so we wouldn’t be able to fit the new optimisers.
-After receiving this news, I emailed Veep Energy asking them to cancel the order as it had still not been sent.
-The following day I received an email to tell me that the order had been shipped!
+After receiving this news, I emailed Veep Energy, asking them to cancel the order as it had still not been sent.
+The following day I received an email telling me the order had been shipped!

-As we cannot access the roof safely without scaffolding, we will not be able to fit the optimisers when they are delivered.
-With the cost of having new scaffolding erected being around £800, it is not viable to have it installed again just to add the two optimisers.
+As we cannot access the roof safely without scaffolding, we cannot fit the optimisers when they are delivered.
+With the cost of having new scaffolding erected being around £800, it is not viable to have it installed again to add the two optimisers.

 Data Logging Updates

 With the installation of the new solar PV inverter, we now had the total daily generation data available to store and use.
 I modified the online reporting site at home.briandorey.com to store and display the new information.
-This will be useful over time to compare our previous electricity usage and the new power generated from the roof.
+This will be useful to compare our previous electricity usage and the new power generated from the roof over time.

 Excess generation during July has been around 8 hours of the day and varies between 500 and 1000 watts.
-To make the most of this we have ordered a myenergi eddi which is a solar PV diverter to the hot water cylinder.
-This is due to be delivered in August and I will post on the blog once it has been installed and running for a few weeks.
+To make the most of this, we ordered a myenergi eddi, a solar PV diverter for the hot water cylinder.
+This will be delivered in August, and I will post it on the blog once it has been installed and running for a few weeks.

-If we had paid an installer to install a 1.6kW system this would have cost over £4000 and so we saved a lot of money by installing these ourselves.
+If we had paid an installer to install a 1.6kW system, this would have cost over £4000, so we saved a lot of money by installing these ourselves.

 Huge Energy Cost Increases

-Based on previous years the daily generation reduces by half in the winter months so it should average around 7.5kWh per day generation which should save approx. £3 per day or £1122 per year at current electricity rates.
+Based on previous years, the daily generation reduces by half in the winter months, so it should average around 7.5kWh per day, saving approx £3 per day or £1122 per year at current electricity rates.

-At this level the payback time should be two and half years.
+The payback time should be two and a half years at this level.